isomerpages/mof-vital/media-library/publications/_posts/2022-04-04-post-Blog post by UiPath: Serving the public better with smart robots.md

 For VITAL, its RPA journey has included creating a “bot library” of automation best practices and scripts for more than 100 government agencies in Singapore.
 Since 2017, automation has been the core of the organization’s digital roadmap.
 And VITAL has progressed to implementing unattended automationsand adopting a citizen developer strategy.
 </p>
 <p style="font-size: 18px;color:#585858;text-align:justify;">
-VITAL’s vision is that every officer can become a citizen developer, building robots for themselves and their colleagues using low- or no-code tools such as <a href="https://www.uipath.com/product/studiox">UiPath StudioX.</a>
+VITAL’s vision is that every officer can become a citizen developer, building robots for themselves and their colleagues using low- or no-code tools such as UiPath StudioX.
 </p>
 <p style="font-size: 18px;color:#585858;text-align:justify;">
 Having a low-code/no-code automation tool has helped VITAL scale automation faster.
 “The UiPath Platform serves as an alternative with a lower learning barrier for non-IT-trained officers who find it challenging to learn the standard RPA developer software on top of their daily work,” said Jessica Ong, Assistant Director (Innovation Hub) at VITAL.